Position: Head – Communications, Fundraising & Advocacy

 Qualifications, Knowledge and Experience

-* BSc/BA and/or MSc/MA in a relevant field from a reputable University
+- BSc/BA and/or MSc/MA in Communications and/or related field from a reputable University

-* Minimum 10 years’ experience nationally and regionally, covering as much as possible the duties and responsibilities outlined above
+- Minimum 10 years’ experience in communications nationally and regionally, covering as much as possible the duties and responsibilities outlined above

-Applicants should submit a resume, cover letter, and a short statement outlining their communications, fundraising & advocacy strategic direction for the Society.
+Applicants should submit a resume, cover letter (including their current and expected renumeration), and a short statement outlining their communications, fundraising & advocacy strategic direction for the Society.